vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 deva.

-What the Tenets (or System) of the School of the Višishta-'dvaitins" are, is thus evident.
+What the Tenets (or System) of the School of the Viśishta-'dvaitins" are, is thus evident.

 IN

 · Athâ-'to Brahma-jijñāsā [Vedānta-Sūtras, 1-1-1].
-The conception of God according to the Višishta-'dvaita School as evident from this closing
+The conception of God according to the Viśishta-'dvaita School as evident from this closing

 CONCLUSION